TheTrainGoes/flatbox-rev5-rgb/Flatbox rev 5 RGB case - Basic/README.md

 Summary:

 The Flatbox Rev 5 RGB Basic Case is simple case that omits the flexible aux button tabs in favor of button caps.
+While I have not come up with a perfect solution yet for the Player LEDs, it looks quite good if you put two layers of painters tape down and then a flat metal object and inject some hot glue from the other side.

 ---